-We have limited resources and are currently focusing our efforts on the development of NVL-520 and NVL-655 in particular indications and advancing our discovery programs.
+We have limited resources and are currently focusing our efforts on the development of NVL-520, NVL-655 and NVL-330 in particular indications and advancing our discovery programs.
 As a result, we may fail to capitalize on other indications or product candidates that may ultimately have proven to be more profitable.

-We are currently focusing our resources and efforts on our lead product candidates, NVL-520 and NVL-655, for advanced ROS1-positive NSCLC and other solid tumors and advanced ALK-positive NSCLC and other solid tumors, respectively, and advancing our ALK IXDN, HER2 and other discovery programs.
+We are currently focusing our resources and efforts on our lead product candidates, NVL-520 and NVL-655, for advanced ROS1-positive NSCLC and other solid tumors and advanced ALK-positive NSCLC and other solid tumors, respectively, on our NVL-330 product candidate, and on advancing our discovery programs.
 As a result, because we have limited resources, we may forgo or delay pursuit of opportunities for other indications or with other product candidates that may have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development activities for NVL-520 and NVL-655 and our discovery programs may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target markets for NVL-520 and NVL-655 and any future product candidates we identify through our discovery programs, we may enter into collaboration, licensing or other strategic arrangements with the effect of relinquishing valuable rights in cases in which it would have been more advantageous for us to retain sole development and commercialization rights.
+Our spending on current and future research and development activities for NVL-520, NVL-655, NVL-330 and our discovery programs may not yield any commercially viable products.
+If we do not accurately evaluate the commercial potential or target markets for NVL-520, NVL-655, NVL-330 or any future product candidates we identify through our discovery programs, we may enter into collaboration, licensing or other strategic arrangements with the effect of relinquishing valuable rights in cases in which it would have been more advantageous for us to retain sole development and commercialization rights.